chrismetcalf/GOC-API-Stnd-new-structure/README.md

 ## This document

 ### Goal
-The goal of this document is to ensure API delivery across the Government of Canada ( GoC ) is consistent and up to the highest standards by defining a base level of delivery and describing expansion where possible.
+The goal of this document is to ensure API delivery across the Government of Canada ( GoC ) is consistent and up to the highest standards by defining a base level of delivery, describing expansion where possible.
 The intent is to maintain a living document that adapts to changes in the landscape of Web API delivery but at the same time being mindful of established and mandated standards presently adopted inside and outside the GoC.

 ```
 TODO: Merge the following